MartinPankraz/sap-is-starter-pack-tf/README.md

 terramate run -X --tags trial:cf terraform apply -auto-approve
 ```

-Verify the SAP Process Integration Runtime was created successfully by checking the service instances in the Cloud Foundry environment and its generated service key from the BTP portal.
+Verify the SAP Process Integration Runtime was created successfully by checking the service instances in the Cloud Foundry environment, its generated service key, and the Destination named "SID_RFC" from the BTP portal.
 Check the instance details area that opens to the right, select the Actions menu using the button with the three dots `...` .

 Happy integrating with SAP BTP!